 Oakland County Expungement Attorneys

-If you have been convicted of a crime but want a clean criminal record, you may be eligible for expungement in Oakland County.
+If you have been convicted but want a clean criminal record, you may be eligible for expungement in Oakland County.
 Our expungement team can help you get a fresh start.

 What is an Expungement?

 Expungement is the process of clearing your public criminal record, also known as “setting aside a conviction.”
 Setting aside a conviction in Oakland County, Michigan, makes the arrest and criminal conviction nonpublic.
 When a conviction is successfully set aside (expunged), the information regarding the crime will not be available to anyone outside law enforcement.
 The Oakland County Expungement Attorneys with LEWIS & DICKSTEIN, P.L.L.C. have decades of experience winning felony and misdemeanor Motions to Set Aside Convictions.

 How to Get an Oakland County Expungement

 A “Motion and Application to Set Aside Conviction” must be filed before the convicting court to apply for an expungement.
 In most cases, the judge’s clerk will schedule a hearing date to appear before the judge.
 The application includes fingerprinting, sending specific documents, and paying a fee to the State of Michigan.
 The court then considers the following:

 - (1) your “circumstances and behavior” in the years before your application and

 - (2) if setting aside the conviction would be “consistent with the public welfare.”

 You must prove to the judge that society would be well-served by clearing your record to win.

 Although removing a criminal offense from your record is not possible in every circumstance, working with an experienced and knowledgeable attorney who can help you explore your options is essential.
 The expungement attorneys at LEWIS & DICKSTEIN, P.L.L.C., have handled many cases in Oakland County, resulting in successful expungements.